sunknudsen/privacy-guides/how-to-generate-and-air-gap-pgp-private-keys-using-gnupg-tails-and-yubikey/README.md

 > Heads-up: files stored in `tails` include private keys which, if lost, results in loosing one’s cryptographic identity (safeguard backup mindfully).

-> Heads-up: never unlock `tails` on macOS (or any other computer that isn’t air-gapped and hardened).
+> Heads-up: one should never unlock `tails` on macOS (or any other computer that isn’t air-gapped and hardened).

 ### Step 22: insert and provision YubiKey

 > Heads-up: default user PIN is `123456` and default admin PIN is `12345678`.

+> Heads-up: one should set different PIN for user vs admin and never use admin PIN on macOS (or any other computer that isn’t air-gapped and hardened).

 ```console
 $ gpg --card-edit